This project was funded with financial help of the European Union

 In September 2016 Heat Power received investment by EIT Innoenergy, who is currently shareholder in Heat Power.
 At the end of 2016 Heat Power B.V. secured funding from RVO (Dutch government) to demonstrate the RCG system as a small scale pilot at a wood processing plant near Eindhoven.
 This pilot was realized in fall 2017 (picture below).
 We are currently looking for partners to accelerate the business and realize the first RCG commercial power plant.

 Heat Power B.V. has proven the technical feasibility of the RCG technology and tested a 5kWe prototype at Houtindustrie Schijndel (TRL-level 5, validation in industrial environment).
-Togethether with prefered assembly partner ACE from Lummen, both parties aim to develop a pre-commercial 40kWe proptotype in the Interreg Crossrouds project.
+Together with prefered assembly partner ACE from Lummen, a 40kWe prototype was developed .
 These 40kWe modules form the base for a parallel connected commercial modular designed system that can be developed designed for (base and peak) electricity demand up to 160kWe, 200kWe, 240kWe and beyond.